rkillickdev/the-coffee-run/README.md

 But initially the variables present_datetime and pickup_datetime only stored the time.
 When adding date, this functionality  began to work correctly.

-In reality there would need to be time boundaries of when the app could be used or perhaps some code written to inform the user that if their order is placed after 6pm, pickup time is 7am the next day.
-But for the purpose of this project, I wanted to make ordering avaialble at any time of day so the full functionality of the app can be experienced without limitation.
+In reality there would need to be time boundaries for when the app could be used or perhaps some code written to inform the user that if their order is placed after 6pm, pickup time is 7am the next day.
+But for the purpose of this project, I wanted to make ordering available at any time of day so the full functionality of the app can be experienced without limitation.

 <br>